 Amy S. Hilliard

-Amy S. Hilliard, a member since 2010, is the Founder, President and CEO of the ComfortCake Company, LLC (Chicago, Illinois).
+Amy S. Hilliard, a member since 2010, is president of Fashion Fair Cosmetics.
+She is founder and former president/CEO of the ComfortCake® Company, LLC.
 Launched in January 2001, the ComfortCake® brand is a nationally registered trademark.
-Manufactured by three volume plants, ComfortCake® pound cakes are one of the first Southern-style, made from scratch pound cakes in mass distribution.
 After just two years in business, the ComfortCake Company was selected as the Emerging Minority Enterprise of the Year by the U.S. Department of Commerce.

 A sought-after speaker worldwide on marketing and entrepreneurship, her first book, TAP INTO YOUR JUICE—Find Your Gifts, Lose Your Fears, and Build Your Dreams, is endorsed by First Lady Michelle Obama.
 Founded in 1995, The Hilliard Group was her first company.
 A former senior marketing executive with leading Fortune 500 corporations and entrepreneurial firms including Bloomingdale’s, Gillette, and Pillsbury, she was the senior vice president of integrated marketing at Burrell Communications Group.

 As senior vice president of marketing for Soft Sheen Products, a division of L’Oreal USA, she directed the marketing activities of the hair care division, managed all new product development, brand management, marketing/sales strategy, advertising, promotion, and public relations.
 Under her direction, Soft Sheen launched the innovative Breakthru product line, cited as “one of the most creative and cohesive global launches ever” by the Chairman/CEO of L’Oreal Paris.